States of Germany: History

 Federalism has a long tradition in German history.
-The Holy Roman Empire comprised many petty states, numbering more than 300 in around 1796.
-The number of territories was greatly reduced during the Napoleonic Wars (1796–1814).
-After the Congress of Vienna (1815), 39 states formed the German Confederation.
-The Confederation was dissolved after the Austro-Prussian War in which Prussia defeated Austria and forced Austria to remove itself from the affairs of the German states.
+Until the early 19th century, the majority of the territory that later became Germany was part of the Holy Roman Empire, which in 1796 was made up of more than 300 individual political entities subject to the Holy Roman Emperor in Vienna.
+The number of states was greatly reduced during the Napoleonic Wars (1796–1814), and the Empire itself was abolished in 1806.
+The Congress of Vienna, which restructured Europe after the wars, created the highly federalized 39-state German Confederation in 1815.
+The Confederation was dissolved after the Austro-Prussian War (1866) in which Prussia defeated the Austrian Empire and effectively excluded it from taking part in the eventual unification of Germany.